Yotlan/football-world-history/courses/learn-java/README.md

 }
 ```

-Ton conclude this exercice, you need to write in the terminal like the previous exercice and then launch your program with this command :
+To conclude this exercice, you need to write in the terminal like the previous exercice and then launch your program with this command :

 ```sh
 java ex2.java